luktax/Assignment1_RT/README.md

+HOW TO EXECUTE
+To execute the program 4 terminals are needed, in each one we run the corresponding node, in the following sequence:
+-ros2 run turtlesim turtlesim_node
+-ros2 run turtle_spawn turtle_spawn

+-ros2 run UI UI
+-ros2 run Distance Distance

+DESCRIPTION
 This project implements a ROS2 workflow that manages two turtles in Turtlesim using three custom nodes:

 spawn_turtle – spawns a second turtle